purescript-spec/purescript-spec/README.md

     additionSpec
     describe "Multiplication" do
-      pending "will do multiplication in the future"
+      pending "will do multiplication in the future" describe "Async" do
+    it "asserts in the future" do
+      res <- later' 100 $ return "Alligator"
+      res `shouldEqual` "Alligator"
 ```

 In this example `additionSpec` is embedded into the `Math` specification.
 This